YunwooC/Pomostand/README.md

 -----

   - Added custom Time Selection feature for the timer
-  - Updated interface (Main page, timer page, stand page, store)
   - Added Navigable Icons for Shop and Stand
   - Added Illustration for the main page
+  - Updated interface (Main page, timer page, stand page, store)
+  - Updated sprite for the tomato in Tomato_stand